secure-hive/docs/content/docs/guides/virtual-meetings.md

 - **Setup readiness**: Meeting equipment, such as cameras and microphones, must be tested and operational to ensure full participation.

 {{< callout context="note" title="Why keep cameras and microphones off initially?" icon="outline/video-camera" >}}
-Keeping cameras and microphones off initially protects privacy, reduces unintentional information sharing, and ensures participants are ready to engage meaningfully.
+Keeping cameras and microphones off initially safeguards privacy, prevents unintentional sharing, and reduces distractions at the start of a meeting.
 {{< /callout >}}

 ## Running the agenda